Can a One Mile Run Predict How Long You'll Live?

 Want to know how long you might live?
 There's now a rather simple way to find out.
 Jump on a treadmill and time how long it takes you to run a mile.

-Researchers at the University of Texas Southwestern Medical School and the Cooper Institute in Dallas compared the fitness levels of more than 66,000 people over a period of 36 years.
+Researchers at the University of Texas Southwestern Medical School and the Cooper Institute in Dallas compared the fitness levels of more than 66,000 people over 36 years.
 In two separate studies, they found that how fit someone was at midlife was a more reliable predictor of long-term heart health than traditional methods of measuring cholesterol levels and blood pressure.

 In fact, the differences were dramatic.
-A 45 year old person in good shape (or what researchers call "high fitness") has a 3.4% lifetime risk of heart attack or stroke.
-45 year olds in the "low fitness" category have a 13.7% lifetime risk.
+A 45-year-old person in good shape (or what researchers call "high fitness") has a 3.4% lifetime risk of heart attack or stroke.
+45-year-olds in the "low fitness" category have a 13.7% lifetime risk.
 The numbers get much worse as you age.

 55 year-olds in the high fitness category have a 15.3% lifetime risk versus 34.2% for the low fitness.
 And for those of you who are 65, the high fitness people have a 17.1% risk compared with the 35.6% risk for those who are low fitness.